ambielecki/e28/independent-study/README.md

 What does that mean for you the developer?
 It means simpler development on near production systems on a local environment of your choosing.
 It does not matter if members of your team work with Windows, Linux, or Mac; with a few simple tweaks you can all work with the same dev environment.
-As a solo developer you gain the comfort of knowing that your code is running in a near production environment in your container (so if you intend to deploy on Ubuntu 18.04, you can develop in a container with Ubuntu 18.04).
-Your containers also provide code isolation so you can run many versions of a tool (for example PHP 7.1 and 7.4 for different projects) without interference.
+As a solo developer you gain the comfort of knowing your code is running in a near production environment in your container (so if you intend to deploy on Ubuntu 18.04, you can develop in a container with Ubuntu 18.04).
+Your containers also provide code isolation, so you can run many versions of a tool (for example PHP 7.1 and 7.4 for different projects) without interference.
 And, best of all, no more installing programs on your root OS (my personal example - installing PostgreSQL locally and having it ruin everything - leading to a fresh Windows install).